 When deciding which college or university to attend, it could be said that choosing whether or not to apply to a public or private school has already been made.
 This is usually because students have subconsciously decided which type of educational institution is more affordable.
 Many people have already assumed that a public university’s tuition rate is going to be less expensive than a private educational institution.
-The truth is you might find some public higher educational institutions more expensive than private ones.
+The truth is you might find some public higher education institutions more expensive than private ones.
 It just really depends.

 Doing the Research for Yourself